Maud, Aberdeenshire: Prehistory and archaeology

 The local area to the immediate south is rich with prehistory and historical features.
 There are found a number of prehistoric monuments including Catto Long Barrow, Silver Cairn and numerous tumuli.

-In 2001, archaeological work being undertaken in advance of the development of a pipeline discovered a Early Bronze Age cremation cemetery.
+In 2001, archaeological work being undertaken in advance of the development of a pipeline discovered an Early Bronze Age cremation cemetery.
 The cemetery contained 41 pits, of which 29 contained cremated human bone, though representing 42 individuals, as multiple individuals were interned in several pits.
 Of those 29 burial pits, 11 of them had Collared or Cordoned Urns.
 The human remains were of adults and children and ranged in age from a fetus to 45+ years old.
-The cremations were radiocarbon dated to between 2040 to 1500 BC.
+The cremations were radiocarbon dated to between 2040 and 1500 BC.
 A diverse range of artefacts were recovered in the graves, including a pair of Golden Eagle talons and a flint foliate knife.
 A large Mesolithic pit was also found in the cemetery and was dated to 4510–3970 BC.
-Also, several other pits from the later Neolithic and Early Bronze age were also found.
+Also, several other pits from the later Neolithic and Early Bronze Age were also found.